With China Tourist Visa Resumed,

 Lake Manasarovar, which is considered a holy lake by Tibetan Buddhists and Hindus, is another beautiful vista that you will see while visiting Mount Kailash.
 This lake sits just at the base of the mountain, and is known for its divine beauty.
 With crystal clear waters refined by the alpine terrain, this gem is the highest freshwater lake in the world.
 One way to truly enjoy the beauty of the lake is by camping at its shores overnight.
 The view of the lake with the moon rising above is truly priceless.

 If you’re looking for a great mystery, then Kailash doesn’t disappoint!
-Full of historic legends, religious tales, and even modern mysteries, this mountain is a great destination for those with a curious mind.
+The mysteries and secrets of Mount Kailash include historic legends, religious tales, and even modern mysteries.
+It is a great destination for those with a curious mind.
 Take the opportunity to speak with the devout worshippers who have come to this mountain for religious reasons.
 With them, you’ll find stories dating back centuries, and legends of the gods who have claimed this mountain as their own.

 Mt.Kailash koraDevout pilgrims in mt.Kailash kora